HChou-MDD/eSTAR-Conversion-Tool-Pilot/README.md

 5. Exported Files Location:

      The extracted files will be placed in a folder located at the same folder location of the conversion tool in Exported Files by default.
-     After processing, the tool will zip the exported files into a .zip archive, stored in the same folder location of the conversion tool as Extracted_Files.zip.
+     After processing, the tool will zip the exported files into a .zip archive, stored in the same folder location of the conversion tool as eSTAR ToC Submission.zip.

 6. Complete the Process: